mcosovic/MATGRID/README.md

    - **data.system.shiftTransformer** with columns: (1) from bus number; (2) to bus number; (3) phase-shifting transformer resistance; (4) phase-shifting transformer reactance; (5) total phase-shifting charging susceptance; (6) turns ratio; (7) shift angle; (8) on/off status
    - **data.system.baseMVA**: system base power

-Note that all quantities related to the power always should be given in (MVA), (MVAr) or (MW), magnitudes are in (p.u.), while angles should be given in (deg), conductance, susceptance, resistance, and reactance are also in (p.u.).
+Note that all quantities related to the power always should be given in (MVA), (MVAr) or (MW), magnitudes are in (p.u.), while angles should be given in (degree), conductance, susceptance, resistance, and reactance are also in (p.u.).

 ### User Options
 <p align="center">